Market Analysts see Wolfspeed Inc [WOLF] gaining to $46. Time to buy?

 How has WOLF stock performed recently?

-Wolfspeed Inc [WOLF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.49.
-With this latest performance, WOLF shares gained by 29.88% in over the last four-week period, additionally sinking by -17.58% over the last 6 months – not to mention a drop of -34.87% in the past year of trading.
+Wolfspeed Inc [WOLF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.90.
+With this latest performance, WOLF shares dropped by -2.15% in over the last four-week period, additionally sinking by -32.82% over the last 6 months – not to mention a drop of -41.12% in the past year of trading.

 Wolfspeed Inc [WOLF]: Deeper insight into the fundamentals